-TEXT-S&P summary: VimpelCom Ltd.
+TEXT-S&P Summary: VimpelCom Ltd.

 the company were to lose control over its Algerian subsidiary without adequate compensation, it

-We could consider raising the ratings if VimpelCom were to reduce its debt to EBITDA to
+Ratings upside could build if VimpelCom were to reduce its debt to EBITDA to consistently

-consistently lower than 2.5x and show its commitment to its own long-term financial policy
+lower than 2.5x and show its commitment to its own long-term financial policy targets.
+An

-targets.
-An upgrade would also depend on the positive resolution of the dispute involving the
+upgrade would also depend on the positive resolution of the dispute involving the Algerian

 Related Criteria And Research